Argentina–Chile relations

 International relations between the Republic of Chile and the Argentine Republic have existed for decades.
-The border between Argentina and Chile is the world's third-longest international border, which is 5300 km long and runs from north to south along the Andes mountains.
-Although both countries gained their independence during the South American wars of liberation, during much of the 19th and the 20th century, relations between the countries were chilly as a result of disputes over the border in Patagonia.
+The border between the two countries is the world's third-longest international border, which is 5300 km long and runs from north to south along the Andes mountains.
+Although both countries gained their independence during the South American wars of liberation, during much of the 19th and the 20th century, relations between the countries were tense as a result of disputes over the border in Patagonia.
 Despite this, Chile and Argentina have never been engaged in a war with each other.
 In recent years, relations have improved.
 Argentina and Chile have followed quite different economic policies.
-Chile has signed free trade agreements with countries such as China, the US, Canada, South Korea, and the EU, and is a member of the APEC, while Argentina belongs to the Mercosur regional free trade area.
+Chile has signed free trade agreements with countries such as Canada, China, South Korea, and the United States, as well as the European Union, and it's a member of the APEC.
+Argentina belongs to the Mercosur regional free trade area.
 In April 2018, both countries suspended their membership from the UNASUR.